The Pulse: Paris & Tokyo

 “Ken!
 Did you hear about the earthquakes?
 Holy Mother of God!”

-It was at this moment — as the shaken earth was revolving beneath him at its habitual 30 kilometres a second — that Kenneth resolved to ask Martine for her hand in marriage.
+It was at this moment — as the pulverized earth was turning beneath him at its usual 30 kilometres a second — that Kenneth resolved to ask Martine to marry him.